Tensei White vs. Blue: Are They Different?

 Tensei White and Tensei Blue shafts typically have similar weight ranges, with some models of each shaft being slightly lighter or heavier than others.

-It’s true that Tensei Blue offers a wider variety of weight options.
+Tensei Blue indeed offers a wider variety of weight options.

 And while Tensei White may have slightly limited options it is generally, somewhat lighter than Tensei Blue shafts, especially in the same flex and model.